Oregon Divorce Mediation:

 I try to accommodate our clients’ busy lives in meeting scheduling.
 Please set aside a full 2 hours for this meeting, unless you only want to gather information during the 45-minute free divorce consultation.
 Please complete steps #2 and #3 below prior to the meeting to get the most benefit from the meeting.

-During your free 45-minute divorce consultation, the mediator will spend 5-10 minutes with both of you answering your questions, then speak with you each separately for 10-15 minutes about your individual goals and concerns.
+During your free 45-minute divorce consultation, I will spend 5-10 minutes with both of you answering your questions, then speak with you each separately for 10-15 minutes about your individual goals and concerns.
 In the final 5 minutes, we will review together a map of our process and either:

 - Begin working together, spending the next 1 hour and 15 minutes making progress towards your settlement (during which our normal rates will be charged),

 - Schedule the first 2-hour working meeting at a different time, or

 - Help you identify if a different service or type of approach better meets your current needs.

 2. Complete our Client Information Form

-Prior to your free divorce consultation meeting, we request that each of you complete our online client information form so that your Divorce Guide has an overview of your situation.
-We will never share your information with anyone.
+Prior to your free divorce consultation meeting, I will send you a client information form to complete.
+I will never share your information with anyone.

 3. Watch the Orientation Video